clouddatastack/clouddatastack.com/README.md

 - Storage - Iceberg, Delta or Parquet
 - Add Kafka konfiguration with terraform for AWS MKS
 - Add section about algorythms an relevant data structures and design patterns
+- Maintanance of DataLake (Optimize queries, monitor usage and others)